 What causes candida overgrowth?

+When your candida levels are in check, your body is probably functioning normally and you’d never even know the yeast was there.
+So what causes candida levels to go out of whack?
+“A number of things can cause candida overgrowth.
+The person might have taken a lot of antibiotics or pharmaceuticals … [or be] eating too much sugar or drinking too much alcohol,” says Becker.
 Some healthcare practitioners will test for a candida overgrowth by looking at the levels of specific antibodies in your blood, using a comprehensive stool test, or checking for candida waste in your urine.
 If you suspect that you have a candida infection, make an appointment with your physician, who can help you decide whether a candida diet can treat your condition.

 Trying the Candida Diet